Your First Tabletop Roleplaying Game

 Most people learn their first tabletop roleplaying game from a friend.
 If you put out the word that you’re interested in learning to play, you may be surprised to find that someone you know already plays — whether it’s a classmate, relative, or coworker.
 Chances are they’d be more than happy to run your first tabletop roleplaying game session.

-You can also try one of these approaches (the usual precautions about meeting people online apply):
+In the days before the global pandemic, you could also try one of these approaches (the usual precautions about meeting people online apply).
+In the future they’ll be viable options again.

 - Game and comics stores often hold weekly events specifically designed to introduce newcomers to tabletop roleplaying.
 They also often provide bulletin boards (yep, the thumbtack kind), so you can find groups that are looking for new players.